yume-chan/ya-webadb/packages/adb/README.md

 write(buffer: ArrayBuffer): void | Promise<void>
 ```

-Write data to the underlying connection.
+Writes data to the underlying connection.

-## Authenticate
+## Authentication

-ADB supports two authentication methods:
+For how does ADB authentication work, see https://chensi.moe/blog/2020/09/30/webadb-part2-connection/#auth.

-### Public key authentication

-1. Client (this library) generates a RSA private key and save it.
-2. Client generates an ADB public key (not RSA public key) based on the RSA private key.
-3. Client transfers the ADB public key to server (device).
-4. Server may ask its user to accept the public key, it will save the public key if accepted.
+In this library, authentication comes in two parts:

+* `AdbCredentialStore`: because JavaScript has no unified method to generate, store and iterate crypto keys, an implementation of `AdbCredentialStore` is required for the two built-in authenticators.
+* `AdbAuthenticator`: can be used to implement custom authentication modes.

+Custom `AdbCredentialStore`s and `AdbAuthenticator`s can be specified in the `Adb#connect` method.

-#### Backend
+#### AdbCredentialStore

 ##### `generateKey`